Office workspace with multiple employees working at desks with computers in a bright, modern office with large windows and white ceiling

 2002 Universal Guideline More robust with broad Key Questions to rule out common emergent to non-acute symptoms,

-2002 Universal Guideline for Face-to-face triage in ambulatory settings: on-site — ED and Urgent Care, any ambulatory or pre-hospital setting: Office, Clinic, College Student Health.
+2002 Universal Guideline as Training adjunct to introduce broad principles and policies, for new staff.
+Also useful for Face-to-face triage in ambulatory settings: on-site — ED and Urgent Care, any ambulatory or pre-hospital setting: Office, Clinic, College Student Health.

-A Universal Guideline
+A Universal Guideline for

 A Universal Guideline Online: Fast & Cost-Effective to Test & Update